the-Order-of-the-Phoenix/ChatSpace/doc/WebsSocket.md

         friend: "0000000", // via friend
         session: "xxxxxxx",
         friend: "xxxxxx", // friend id
-        created_at: "2018-01-01" // only needed in communication from server to client }
+        created_at: "2018-01-01", // only needed in communication from server to client
+        _id: "xxxxxxx" // only needed from server to client }
 }
 ```